weras2/BatchLabelMap/README.md

                                 -> Volume Files
     ```

-    Again, if **Patient Set CheckBox** is not checked, the program would expect that you selected the folder Patient Set, not John Doe nor Mary Jane.
+    Here one would select the folder Patient Set.

 3. **Convert Button:** This runs the script.
 All output label maps will be output in the appropriate patient folder and will be labeled according to its volume name with '-label' appended at the end.